 Educrat.
 Scientist.
 Blogger.
 Data viz junkie.
 Standards-based grading evangelist.
 Shenaniganizer.
 In other words, I'm just your basic fugitive from the law of averages.

 I'm a a career educator, with K - 12 experience in science curriculum, instructional coaching, and both small- and large-scale assessment.
-I currently work in the field of educational technology with standards and assessments.
+I currently work for a school district supervising assessments, presenting data, and completing other duties as assigned.
 I present at various state and national conferences on subjects like grading practices, data visualization, and classroom technology integration.
 Résumé basics are here.
-I do have a Master Specialist Certification in Office:

-In my personal life, I'm a reader, classic movie buff, and recovering Texan.
+In my personal life, I'm a reader, fervent Amtrak fan, classic movie buff, and recovering Texan.

 What's the deal with "Science Goddess"?
 When I started blogging, pseudonyms were normal in what passed for social media at that time.
 I didn't know how long I'd stick with blogging or consider the ramifications of associating so much content with a handle like science_goddess.
 But now, we're permanently linked.
 To share ideas under my own name means starting over---and leaving the old pseudonym open for someone else to adopt (and claim my content).
 The ladybug is a nod to my original blog's template...and my personal background as the daughter of an entomologist.